 So in Ezra 8:15, Ezra began to tackle the enormous task before him, beginning by organizing the financial offerings as well as sacrificing burnt offerings to God.
 But then things got tough.
 Obeying God and bringing one’s self back into harmony with God’s wishes is often tough.
 Read carefully Ezra 9:1-10:12 and notice the following six lessons to be learned:

-Even if children have been born to the illicit marriage union, the relationship still must bedissolved.
+- Even if children have been born to the illicit marital union, the relationship still must bedissolved.
 Yes, submission to divine authority sometimes entails the sacrifice of human companionship to facilitate fellowship with God (Luke 18:29-30).

 The Bible teaches us that, sooner or later, we will reap what we have sown.
 Jesus said there are only two possibilities—repent or perish (Luke 13:3).
 Let us never be reluctant or hesitant to bring our lives into conformity with God’s will, regardless of the hardship or difficulty involved.
 Let us love Him (1 John 5:3), for “there is still hope in Israel.”

 REPRODUCTION & DISCLAIMERS: We are happy to grant permission for this article to be reproduced in part or in its entirety, as long as our stipulations are observed.